nomadyus/yusuf-kami.github.io/README.md

     ```
 3. Start up the jekyll server

     3.a.
-To build the pages of the site and serve
+To build the pages of the site and serve them

     ```
         $ jekyll serve --host 0.0.0.0